-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Naturopath services (uses natural or alternative treatments). ✓ Transportation, except by ambulance as described in this chapter, section 2.1.
-If you choose to use an ambulance when it is not a Medicare-covered service, you will be responsible for the entire cost.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Transportation, except by ambulance as described in this chapter, section 2.1.
+If you choose to use an ambulance when it is not a Medicarecovered service, you will be responsible for the entire cost.
 Wheelchair van (chair car) transportation is not covered even if provided by an ambulance company. √ Home Health Care services such as continuous Home Health Aide or Skilled Nursing for more than 2 hours at a time. ✓ Extended care bed holds. ✓